Frequently Asked Questions¶

 Yes!
 A number of people have worked hard to make UMAP available to R users.

-If you want to use the reference implementation under the hood but want a nice R interface the we recommend umapr which wraps the python code with reticulate.
+If you want to use the reference implementation under the hood but want a nice R interface then we recommend umap, which wraps the python code with reticulate.
+Another reticulate interface is umapr, but it may not be under active development.

 Is there a C/C++ implementation?¶